Just finished reading "Neo4j in Action" but the Graph DBs research continues. pic.twitter.com/vxnvVjHjG9— Mario Carrion (@mariocarrion) May 3, 2017

-Neo4j in Action is my introduction to Graph databases, sadly I have to say that I’m a bit disappointed, not about Graph Databases themselves but more about this book, it is my fault because I knew it was an old one, and I bought it anyways.
+Neo4j in Action (affiliate link) is my introduction to Graph databases, sadly I have to say that I’m a bit disappointed, not about Graph Databases themselves but more about this book, it is my fault because I knew it was an old one, and I bought it anyways.

 Neo4j in Action is a book published by Manning Publications in 2014 and it is a long read, it took me about 2-3 weeks of commute time to complete, so about 15 hours give or take.
 Examples are in Java except for those cases where Cypher is used, it coverts the different available server modes, how to properly build a graph, including indexes and labels as well as some other Neo4j-relevant configurations when planning to run in production.